reno-router/blog-microservice/README.md

 $ curl http://localhost:8000/posts
 ```

+### Developer Experience Protip

+You can install the Deno dependencies and their accompanying TypeScript definitions onto your host machine by running `deno cache deps.ts`; this isn't a prerequisite to running the service, but will allow your TS-enabled editor to discover said definitions, vastly improving the local development experience.

 ## Unit tests

 This project has extensive unit test coverage.
 The test suite can be invoked with `deno test`.